yuriysydor1991/ImagesAnnotator/README.md

 ### Google Test

-Currently test samples are based on the GTest framework.
+Currently tests are based on the GTest framework.
 GTest framework by itself becomes available by the `FetchContent_Declare`/`FetchContent_MakeAvailable` CMake-commands if no system GTest is available.

 Of course, the project's CMakeLists.txt files are probing the GTest only if tests are enabled by `ENABLE_UNIT_TESTS` CMake variable.
 System GTest probe may be turned OFF by setting appropriate value to the `GTEST_TRY_SYSTEM_PROBE` CMake variable.

 Look for a `cmake/template-project-make-GTest-available.cmake` to see details or change GTest version etc.

-## Extensions

-There will be introduced some other standard project features in the future.

 # Project build